HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 ### *Spellcasting Focus*
 You can use an arcane focus (see the [Adventuring Gear](https://www.dndbeyond.com/compendium/rules/basic-rules/equipment#ArcaneFocus) section) as a spellcasting focus for your Dragon Aspect spells.

-## Unarmored Defense
-While you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Charisma modifier.

 ## Essence
 You pick an Essence from Autumn, Spring, Summer, Winter, or Time.
 Along with suggesting some personality traits, your Essense determines the color of your dragon scales, the color of your luminescent eyes in humanoid form, your Essence damage type, and various other features you will gain as you level up as a Dragon Aspect.